-To be self-reliant during a major emergency event, the first thing you need to get in order is potable water storage or a water source (well, river, lake, stream, or rainwater catchment.)
+To be self-reliant during a major emergency, the first thing you need to get in order is potable water storage or a water source (well, river, lake, stream, or rainwater catchment.)
 The second goal is to stockpile food.

 You won’t function if you don’t have water to drink and food to eat.

 Getting these supplies set up depends on building skills and materials.
-You can go pretty basic, but you have to learn how to get and keep drinking water clean and acquire and preserve food.
+You can go pretty basic, but you must learn how to clean drinking water and acquire and preserve food.

 To learn more about societal collapse, check out the Ready Squirrel article, “What Happens When Society Collapses.”